-This indicator contains information about Medicaid Health Maintenance Organizations (HMOs), commercial HMOs, and commercial Preferred Provider Organizations (PPOs).
-2013 was the first year that PPOs were been included in this indicator and represents a significant expansion of the indicator's scope.
-With the inclusion of PPOs to the other plans, over 50% of Utahns who currently have health insurance are covered by one of the health plans in this indicator.
+This Indicator Report contains information about Medicaid Health Maintenance Organizations (HMOs), commercial HMOs, and commercial Preferred Provider Organizations (PPOs).
+2013 was the first year that PPOs were been included in this report and represents a significant expansion of the report's scope.
+With the inclusion of PPOs to the other plans, over 50% of Utahns who currently have health insurance are covered by one of the health plans in this report.

 Data SourceHealthcare Effectiveness Data and Information Set (HEDIS), National Center for Quality Assurance (NCQA)

 Data Interpretation IssuesEvidence from health plan administrative records and survey interviews indicates that the American Association of Diabetes Educators (AADE) and the National Committee for Quality Assurance (NCQA) surveys might substantially underestimate the proportion of persons with diabetes who have a routine A1C test.
 Note that starting in 2017, Utah commercial HMOs and PPOs are now regarded as functionally the same and are used together in calculating the state averages.

 DefinitionPercentage of health plan members with diabetes who had their Hemoglobin A1c tested within the last year.

 NumeratorNumber of sampled health plan members with diabetes who had their Hemoglobin A1c tested within the last year.

 DenominatorNumber of sampled health plan members with diabetes.

 Healthy People Objective D-11:Increase the proportion of adults with diabetes who have a glycosylated hemoglobin measurement at least twice a year

 How Are We Doing?The American Diabetes Association recommends an A1C exam about every three months.